mmetc/crowdsec-fire-tool/README.md

 ## Crowdsec Fire_tool

-A simple wrapper around the pkg/cticlient to generate IP's from firedatabase as newline delimeter file.
+A simple wrapper around the pkg/cticlient to generate IP's from firedatabase as newline delimeted file.

 #### Go Install
 ```